rsyncOSX/RsyncOSXdocs/content/post/source.md

 categories = ["development"]
 description = "Some internal details about RsyncOSX."
 +++
-This is some documentation of the design and code of RsyncOSX.
+This is some information of the design and code of RsyncOSX.
 The documentation is only a brief summary of some parts of RsyncOSX.
 The design of RsyncOSX is based upon ideas of the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.
-One of the objectives in MVC is to separate the views and models.
+One of the objectives in the MVC pattern is to separate the views and models.

-First will the data model and some of the methods operating on the data be documented.
-After that some of the high level details about how RsyncOSX is working.
-RsyncOSX kicks off the rsync utility to do the real work.
-The rsync is executed in a Process object.

 Every time RsyncOSX [executes](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/ProcessCmd.swift) a command, RsyncOSX is listening for two notifications didTerminateNotification and NSFileHandleDataAvailable.
 Those two notifications kicks of other functions depended upon the state of RsyncOSX.

-I am also adapting most of the code to [SwiftLint](https://github.com/realm/SwiftLint) guidelines for code.
-Most of the classes are compliant and a few are not.
-The main reason for this is I discovered SwiftLint to late in development.
+I am also adapting the code to [SwiftLint](https://github.com/realm/SwiftLint) guidelines.
 This project commenced because I wanted to learn Swift.
-And the codebase from beginning until now is quite different.
+The codebase from beginning and today has changed a lot.
+RsyncOSX has matured a lot during this years and the application is today quite robust and stable.
+It is also important to say that I am not a professional developer.
+I don´t read a lot of Swift resources, follows a few from time to time.
+I use Gooogle when developing and have got a few ideas by searching for solutions.

+I also try to use Swift as effective as I can.
+There is no need to develop code when Swift supports the functionality by default.

 ### Localization